-Reduce Spousal Support in California – Learn How It Is Done.
+Learn How to Reduce Spousal Support in California

-In this article, our divorce attorneys will look at the most common spousal support reductions.
+We will look at the most common spousal support reduction situations.

-The most common reason for a spousal support reduction in a California is, not coincidentally, a reduction in the support payer's income.
+Not coincidentally, the most common reason for reducing spousal support in California is a reduction in the support payer's income.

-Whether a modification of support is sought during a divorce or thereafter, a payer's inability to sustain the current ordered support number is a valid basis for a support reduction.
+Whether a support modification is sought during a divorce or thereafter, a payer's inability to sustain the current ordered support number is a valid basis for a support reduction.

 Typically, the support reduction has to be significant enough for the Court to make the order.
-In temporary support modifications (pre-judgment), a 10% reduction (reducing support from $1,000 to $900 as an example) will be well received by the Court.
+In temporary spousal support modifications (pre-judgment), a 10% reduction (reducing support from $1,000 to $900, for example) will be well received by the Court.

 This is not a hard and fast rule and can vary from one family law judge to another.

-In post judgment divorces, the family court cannot rely on a computer program to calculate support so a more complex evaluation is required.
-Our attorneys evaluate the current order, the marital lifestyle and then decide whether a support order is merited.
+In post-judgment divorces, the family court cannot rely on a computer program to calculate support, so a more complex evaluation is required.
+Our attorneys evaluate the current order and the marital lifestyle and decide whether a support modification makes sense.

 The most common mistake we see by those who seek to reduce their spousal support in California is to rush into the modification request.
 There are no shortcuts if you want to win.